-Editor’s note: This essay is based on a talk given by Gail Heriot gave on October 29, 2021, for the Martin Center in Raleigh, North Carolina.
+Editor’s note: This essay is based on a talk given by Gail Heriot on October 29, 2021, for the Martin Center in Raleigh, North Carolina.

 Ladies and gentlemen, if you’re here tonight, it’s because you are concerned that our colleges and universities aren’t doing so well.
 Maybe you’re even very concerned.